abdulsagheer/complete-redux-toolkit/README.md

 # complete-redux-toolkit

- Developed a web app for cocktail
+Developed a web app for cocktails using redux toolkit